Benchmark of quantum-inspired heuristic solvers for quadratic unconstrained binary optimization: Problem instances for benchmarking

 \subsection{Not-All-Equal 3-SAT}

-Not-all-equal 3-SAT (NAE 3-SAT) is a variant of the Boolean satisfiability problem and is an NP-complete problem \cite{darmann2019}.
+{Satisfiability problem (SAT) is one of the most fundamental NP-hard problems and therefore it is good benchmark problem for heuristic solvers.} Not-all-equal 3-SAT (NAE 3-SAT) is a variant of the Boolean SAT problem and is an NP-complete problem \cite{darmann2019}.
 NAE 3-SAT requires at least one literal to be true and at least one literal to be false in each clause with three literals.
 The cost function of a random NAE 3-SAT with $N$ variables and $M$ clauses is expressed in a straightforward manner in the Ising model with $\sigma_i \in\{-1,1\}$, where $1\leq i\leq N$: